 The semantics of the instrumented program will certainly differ from the original α , in particular if it made unsafe memory accesses, and this may lead to bugs in the instrumented code that cause it to behave otherwise than expected.
-But this need not concern us, as our program will be completely isolated from the effect of these bugs.
+But this need not concern us, as our program will be completely isolated from the effect of these bugs, at least when it comes to the state of the memory.

 Correctness of write instrumentation.
 But how do we know that the instrumented program will actually satisfy the sandbox safety policy?
-Before when we used $\mathtt{assert}(Q)$ commands, we might have gotten away with an informal argument because the correctness was totally obvious.
+Before when we used assert(Q) commands, we might have gotten away with an informal argument because the correctness was totally obvious.
 But now our instrumentation does strange things with bitwise operators to force certain behaviors.
-We should really be more formal about this to make sure we didn't screw things up with a bad assumption.
+We should really be more formal about this to make sure we didn't screw things up.